 At the end of summer term all possessions must be removed even if you are returning in the next academic year.
 Any belongings left in rooms at the end of term will be disposed of immediately without checking.

-Some students have found the storage service offered by a company called Doree Bonner to be convenient and reliable, but other services are also available in the area.
+Some students have found the storage service to be convenient and reliable, but other services are also available in the area.